martinthomson/tmi/draft-thomson-tmi.md

 An intermediary need not be explicitly present at the request of a participant.

 Intermediaries exist at all layers of the stack.
 A router is an intermediary that acts at the network layer to forward packets.
 A TURN relay {{?RFC8155}}
 provides similar forwarding capability for UDP in the presence of a network address translator (NAT) - a different type of intermediary that provides the ability to share a limited supply of addresses.
-At higher layers of the stack, group messaging servers intermediate the exchange of messages within groups of people; and a social network intermediates in communication and information sharing through the exchange of messages and formation of groups.
+At higher layers of the stack, group messaging servers intermediate the exchange of messages within groups of people; a conference focus aids the sending of media group real-time communications; and a social network intermediates communication and information sharing through the exchange of messages and formation of groups.

 It is possible to facilitate communication without being an intermediary.
 The DNS provides information that is critical to locating and communicating with